pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Even when not,
 if you have one accident of leaving a Process running then you're done for the month

+The replIt people also radically change how their Panes work, from time to time.
+Presently, in February of 2025, they more push "Shell - Move existing tab here" at you.
+When you need to work with two Panes, you have to search farther to find
+"Shell - Directly access your App through a command line interface (CLI)"

 ##### Sh Screen